Sociopaths target married people

 They look at all humans as prey.

-Con Artists See all People as Potential Prey
+Con Artists aka Sociopaths See all People as Prey

-It’s very real that sociopaths do target married people; it stems from this: they can’t not be a sociopath.
-Wherever they go, wherever they are: they’re hunting.
+It’s very real that sociopaths do target married people, it stems from this: they can’t not be a sociopath.
+Wherever they go, wherever they are they’re hunting.
 Every person they come across is fair game.
-They need to snag as many lives as possible.
+They need to snag as many lives as possible to secure their survival and because it’s how their minds function.

 There is no on-off switch – a sociopath can only be what they are.